Is it expensive to go vegan?

 So is going vegan expensive?
 With a little planning and knowing the right places to shop, going vegan could even save you some money.
 Not to mention the amazing health benefits, benefits to the planet and of course saving the lives of countless animals.

-Below are a few really good influencers who can assist you in finding the cheap & delicious vegan alternatives.
+Below are a some videos that can assist you in finding the cheap & delicious vegan alternatives.